-December 13 is St. Lucia Day—also called the Feast of Saint Lucy.
+December 13 is St. Lucia Day, otherwise known as the Feast of Saint Lucy.
 Saint Lucia was a 3rd-century martyr who brought food to Christians in hiding.
 She used a candle-lit wreath to light her way, leaving her hands free to carry as much food as possible.
 In Finland, the day is celebrated with lots of candles and formal celebrations in every Finnish town.
 Traditionally, the eldest girl in the family portrays St. Lucia, donning a white robe and a crown of candles.
 She serves her parents buns, cookies, coffee, or mulled wine.

-Much like Thanksgiving's end signals Americans to jump into Christmas gear, Saint Lucia Day is usually the day that Finns begin to start Christmas tree shopping and decorating.
+Much like the end of Thanksgiving is the signal for Americans to start Christmas celebrations, Saint Lucia Day is usually the day that Finns begin to start Christmas tree shopping and decorating.
 Families and friends also begin to exchange Christmas cards at this time.

 Relaxing, Remembering, and Feasting

-Traditions on Christmas Eve in Finland include going to a Christmas mass, if you are Catholic, and a visit to a Finnish sauna.
+Traditions on Christmas Eve in Finland include going to a Christmas mass if you are Catholic and a visit to a Finnish sauna.
 Many Finnish families also visit cemeteries to remember lost loved ones.
-They also have a porridge for lunch—with a hidden almond in it—where the person who gets it has to sing a song and is considered the luckiest person at the table.
+They often have a porridge for lunch—with a hidden almond in it—where the person who gets it has to sing a song and is considered the luckiest person at the table.

 Christmas dinner is served in Finland, between 5 and 7 p.m. on Christmas Eve.
 The meal traditionally consists of oven-baked ham, rutabaga casserole, beetroot salad, and other foods common in the Nordic countries.